JumpmanFR/MotherInternational/README.md

 ## Supported translations
 * MOTHER 1 / EarthBound Beginnings
-	* French v1.0 by Ridculle
+	* French v1.0 by Terminus Traduction
 	* German v1.0a1 by G-TRANS ***(new!)***
 	* Polish v1.0 by Voxar
 	* Russian v0.9 by CHIEF-NET